-Historical events have underlined the importance people have made when advocating for change.
-This is especially true with celebrities who have such big platforms to speak up for those unable to.
-Moreover, female celebrities’ fight for social justice is setting the stage for what has not been said in the past.
-Here are five mega-influential young female celebrities that have been at the forefront of social justice and activism causes.
+Historical global events often prompt humanitarians to advocate for change.
+This is especially true for celebrities who have platforms to speak up for those unable to.
+Moreover, female celebrities’ fight for social justice sets the stage for women to have a voice in global issues.
+Here are five mega-influential young female celebrities who are at the forefront of social justice and activism causes.

-Amandla has spoken out about cultural appropriation with a school project Tumblr video, “Don’t Cash Crop My Cornrows.”
+- Amandla Stenberg.
+Amandla Stenberg’s activism has a prominent influence on her acting decisions, coupled with her early rise to fame at age 12.
+She first appeared as Rue in the hit film “The Hunger Games” and expresses her activism on her social media platforms.
+Stenberg has spoken out about cultural appropriation with a school project Tumblr video, “Don’t Cash Crop My Cornrows.”
 She also frequently advocates for human rights, female empowerment and LGBTQ visibility.
-She received the 2019 Human Rights Campaign Visibility Award and was named TIME’s “Next Generation Leader.”
+She received the 2019 Human Rights Campaign Visibility Award and the title of TIME’s “Next Generation Leader.”

-Zendaya, a prominent actress who stars on HBO’s hit show “Euphoria,” was recently recognized for her work in the fashion world regarding cultural representation.
+- Zendaya.
+Zendaya, a prominent actress who stars on HBO’s hit show “Euphoria,” received recognition for her work in the fashion world regarding cultural representation.
 When working with Tommy Hilfiger to launch Tommy X Zendaya in 2019, Zendaya made it her mission to include more diversity and representation.
-Zendaya pointed out that, “Everyone needs to be seen and like they are a part of the fashion world.
+Zendaya pointed out, “Everyone needs to be seen and [feel] like they are a part of the fashion world.
 It is much more diverse now, but there can still be more in terms of different shapes, sizes and cultures.”

 Whether through film or advocacy, these influential young female celebrities are making the most out of their fame by speaking out against the many injustices that plague society.
 Their platforms allow them to voice concerns and advocate for the less fortunate.
 These women may be young, but their voices are anything but small.
-Watch out for their names, because it goes to show that we will be hearing a lot more from them in years to come.
+Take note of these celebrity humanitarian names because the world will be hearing a lot more from them in years to come.

 – Natalie Whitmeyer